Toni Garrn: Acting

-Charity work
+Philanthropy

 In 2014, Garrn became an ambassador for Plan International's global Because I Am a Girl campaign and has hosted and co-hosted several fundraising events in support of Plan.

-In February 2016, Garrn established the Toni Garrn Foundation, which aims to raise money for projects advocating for and advancing girls' access to education in Burundi, Ghana, Rwanda and Uganda.
+In February 2016, Garrn established the Toni Garrn Foundation, which raises money for projects advocating for and advancing girls' access to education in Burundi, Ghana, Rwanda and Uganda.
 She has hosted an annual fundraiser for her charity aptly titled "Supermodel Flea Market" in which donated clothes from celebrities and models are sold.

+In 2025, Garrn was recognized by the Gates Foundation for her philanthropic work and named one of several Goalkeepers.

 Personal life

 Garrn lived in an apartment in Financial District, Manhattan in New York City with her best friend Ali Stephens.

-She skipped fashion week in February 2010 in order to focus on the final exams of the Abitur.
+She did not appear at fashion week in February 2010 in order to focus on the final exams of the Abitur.

 Garrn was in a relationship with actor Leonardo DiCaprio from 2013 to 2014.

 Garrn was engaged to English actor Alex Pettyfer on 24 December 2019.
 They married in Hamburg, Germany on 2 October 2020.
 The couple has a daughter who was born in July 2021.
-On 19 June 2022, she and Pettyfer held a second wedding ceremony on the island of Paros, Greece.
+On 22 April 2023, on her Instagram account, Garrn announced that she and Pettyfer were divorcing.